binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 If the application does not take the countermeasures discussed, and the attacker enters the following:

 Username:
-`' or '1' = '1`
+`' or '1'='1`
 Password:
-`' or '1' = '1`
+`' or '1'='1`

 Then the above query will look more like the following:

 {linenos=off, lang="XQuery"}
-    string(//User[UserName/text()='' or '1' = '1' and Password/text()='' or '1' = '1']/Type/text())
+    string(//User[UserName/text()='' or '1'='1' and Password/text()='' or '1'='1']/Type/text())

 Which although the attacker has not supplied a valid `UserName` or `Password`, according to the XPath query, they are still authenticated, because the query will always evaluate to true.
 This is called authentication bypass for obvious reasons.
 You may notice that this attack looks very similar to many SQLi attacks.

 The available XPath functions and XSLT specific additions to XPath are [documented](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions) at Mozilla Developer Network (MDN)

 Technically, XPath is used to select parts of an XML document, it has no provision for updating, in saying that, command injection can be used to modify data that XPath returns.
-Standard language libraries usually provide functionality for modifying XML documents.
+Standard language libraries usually provide functionality for modifying XML documents, along with the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)) that we will discuss soon in the next section.

 #### XQuery Injection {#web-applications-identify-risks-xquery-injection}